10 Evidence-Based Health Benefits of Magnesium

 During exercise, you may actually need 10–20% more magnesium than when you're resting, depending on the activity (4).

 Magnesium helps move blood sugar into your muscles and dispose of lactic acid, which can build up in muscles during exercise and cause pain (5).
-Studies have shown that supplementing with it can boost exercise performance for athletes, the elderly and people with chronic disease (6, 7, 8).

 In one study, volleyball players who took 250 mg per day experienced improvements in jumping and arm movements (9).